hieunq95/gpcc-bits-back/README.md

 python dataset.py ---make 1 --mpc 2000 --res 128 --mode train --type shape
 ```

-**Note: make sure to type the commands by yourself rather than copying from the text above.
-This is
+**Note: If getting error `error: unrecognized arguments: ---make 1`, this can be caused by confusion between str
-to avoid the error `error: unrecognized arguments: ---make 1` (due to confusion between str and int format of python).
+and int format of python.
+To avoid this, try to type the command again rather than copying it from the text.

 The command above just created three voxelized point cloud datasets for training.
 The `--res` parameter controls the resolution (bit-depth value `d` described in the paper).